balsedie/trilomorph/README.md

 ### Specimen
 - [ ] select the specimen

-specimens included in the database have to be housed in official collections (preferentially having a collection number) or illustrated in the literature.
+<sup>specimens included in the database have to be housed in official collections (preferentially having a collection number) or illustrated in the literature.
 Specimens can be cephala and/or pigydia.
-Be sure that the selected specimen is not distored, for cephala make sure that free cheeks are in place and not slighly disarticulated.
+Be sure that the selected specimen is **not distored**, for cephala make sure that free cheeks are in place and not slighly disarticulated.</sup>

 - [ ] select the picture

-the picture used for the landmarking (see below) has to be a *strictly dorsal* picture of the specimen, either cephalon or pigidia.
-If the specimen is articulated make sure that both parts are photographed in dorsal view, if not use different pictures for each part.
+<sup>the picture used for the landmarking (see below) has to be a *strictly dorsal* picture of the specimen, either cephalon or pigidia.
+If the specimen is articulated make sure that both parts are photographed in dorsal view, if not use different pictures for each part.</sup>

 - [ ] name the picture

-the picture has to be named using the specimen's collection number and prefix
+<sup>the picture has to be named using the specimen's collection number and acronym.
+The file name has to have the suffix _C when it is the cephalon, and _P for the pygidium </sup>

 ### Landmarking
 - [X] select the specimen